Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Overnight: Taormina

-Today we depart Syracuse and head north to the coastal town of Taormina.
-This will be your base for the next two nights.
-You’ll spend most of a day and an evening exploring this historic hilltop town, and the next day on the otherworldly slopes of Mount Etna.
+Today, depart Syracuse and head north to the coastal town of Taormina.
+This will be your base for the next two nights as you explore this historic hilltop town, and spend the following day on the otherworldly slopes of Mount Etna.

 Before checking out of your Syracuse accommodation this morning, take the opportunity (if you haven’t already) to visit the Mercato di Ortigia, the city’s famed street market.

-Just as it has been for hundreds of years, this vibrant market is open early six days a week (it’s closed Sundays), selling beautiful, fresh regional food.
+Just as it has for hundreds of years, this vibrant market opens early six days a week (it’s closed Sundays), selling beautiful, fresh regional food.
 It runs until 2pm but is at its most bustling in the morning (and there are fewer tour groups).
 This is a great place to pick up some cured meats and cheeses, or some fresh sandwiches, for the day ahead.

 Rest of day and evening in Taormina

-Taormina rises and falls over the slopes of Mount Tauro, overlooking a spectacular vista of azure sea and the hazy blue rise of Mount Etna.
+Taormina rises and falls over the slopes of Mount Tauro, overlooking a spectacular vista of azure sea and the hazy blue slopes of Mount Etna.

-Taormina is considered by many to be Sicily’s most elegant city.
-It’s also considered to be one of Sicily’s most touristy and expensive towns, especially during the summer months.
+Taormina is said by many to be Sicily’s most elegant city.
+It’s also one of Sicily’s most touristy and expensive towns, especially during the summer months.

 Don’t let that put you off though.
 It is a really charming place.
-And for us, taking in the incredible backdrop of Etna and the coast from the steps of the ancient Greek theatre made Taormina worthy of a visit all on its own!
+And for us, taking in the incredible backdrop of Mount Etna and the coast from the steps of the ancient theatre made Taormina worthy of a visit all on its own.
+Just be ready for crowds, especially if you’re visiting in peak.

-In addition to the drawcard 3rd century Greek theatre, highlights here include the chequerboard Piazza IX Aprile and Church of San Giuseppe, along with Taormina Cathedral, the medieval Palazzo Corvaja, and the gardens of the Villa Communale di Taormina.
+In addition to the theatre, Taormina highlights include the chequerboard Piazza IX Aprile and the Chiesa di San Giuseppe, along with the cathedral, Duomo di Taormina, the medieval Palazzo Corvaja, and the gardens of the Villa Comunale di Taormina.
 Also search out the beautifully decorated façades, doors and wrought iron balconies along Via Giardinazzo.

-If you fancy stretching your legs later in the day and seeking out some epic views, consider making the hour-long round-trip walk up the trail to the church at the top, Chiesa Madonna della Rocca.
+If you fancy stretching your legs later in the day and seeking out even more expansive views, there’s an hour-long round-trip trail walk up to the mountaintop church, Chiesa Madonna della Rocca

 Where to stay in Taormina

 Taormina is the most expensive place for accommodation in our Sicily itinerary.
-Parking is also pricey but if you don’t mind forking out for a spot in one of the city’s carparks (there are four public paid parking areas, including the large Porta Catania which is the closest to Taormina’s main street), then you have plenty of upper mid-range to luxury options in and around the historic centre.
+Parking is also pricey but if you don’t mind forking out for a spot in one of the city’s main car parks, then you have plenty of options for a stay in or around the historic centre.
+Just bear in mind that you may need to climb stairs or steep paths to reach your stay.

-For budget and lower mid-range accommodation, you’re better off looking outside of the historic centre, although there are a couple of hostels.
-You might also consider the areas below Mount Tauro, like Mazzarò, which has a cable car up to Taormina, and Giardini-Naxos, which has a bus running up to Taormina from Taormina-Giardini train station.
-There’s a cheaper carpark next to the train station as well.
+For budget and lower mid-range accommodation, your best bet is to look outside of the historic centre, although there are a couple of hostels in town.
+Consider the areas below Mount Tauro, like Mazzarò, which is near Isola Bella and has a cable car up to Taormina, and Giardini-Naxos, which has a bus running up to Taormina from Taormina-Giardini train station.

-Total driving distance: The return drive to Mount Etna is appx.
+Total driving distance: Return drive to Mount Etna is appx.
 110km (70 miles)

 Total driving time: appx.
 3 hours